ministryofjustice/staff-device-dns-server/documentation/getting-started.md

 The Docker base image is stored in ECR.
 Prior to building the container you must authenticate Docker to the ECR registry.
 [Details can be found here](https://docs.aws.amazon.com/AmazonECR/latest/userguide/Registries.html#registry_auth).

-If you have [aws-vault](https://github.com/99designs/aws-vault#installing) configured according to CloudOps best practices, do the following to authenticate:
+If you have [aws-vault](https://github.com/99designs/aws-vault#installing) configured according to NVVS DevOps best practices, do the following to authenticate:

 ```bash
 make authenticate-docker